DEPARTMENT OF LEARNING SCIENCES PROGRAMS

 Special Education Adapted Curriculum, Initial Certification

-The Initial Certification in Special Education Adapted Curriculum course of study is for students seeking only teacher certification.
+The Georgia State University Initial Certification in Special Education Adapted Curriculum course of study is for students seeking only teacher certification.
 Certification-only students complete a planned program that leads to a College of Education and Human Development recommendation to the Professional Standards Commission for certification kindergarten through 12th grade as a teacher of Special Education Adapted Curriculum.
 The focus of the coursework is students with moderate, severe and profound intellectual disability and students with autism spectrum disorders.

 Prior to admission, we recommend you refer to Financial Aid about possible funding options.